iocchi/arm_gazebo/README.md

     docker ps

-The container `gazebo` is the one that is running the ARM gazebo simulation
+The container `armgazebo` is the one that is running the ARM gazebo simulation

 The container is running a [tmux](https://github.com/tmux/tmux/wiki) session.
 You can attach to this session with the following command

-    docker exec -it gazebo tmux a
+    docker exec -it armgazebo tmux a

 The container initialize the gazebo simulation by running the script `bin/init_sim_panda.bash`.
 In this script you can find the commands sent to the tmux server, in particular the following windows are created: 0) gazebo simulator, 1) moveit, 2) rviz (command prepared but not launched),